Rich Madonna, Vice President for Finance and Administration (chair)

 Jane Dawson, Virginia Eason Weinmann '51 Professor of Government and Environmental Studies/Director of the Goodwin-Niering Center for the Environment

 Jennifer Fredricks, Professor of Human Development/Director of the Holleran Center for Community Action and Public Policy

 Noel Garrett, Dean of Academic Support/Director of the Academic Resource Center

 John McKnight, Dean of Institutional Equity and Inclusion

 Fran Shields, Katherine Wenk Christoffers '45 Director of Athletics/Chair of Physical Education Department

 Staff: John Nugent and Lisa Lombardo

-The charge of the Implementation/Action Planning Group (IPG) is to develop the practical roadmap that will take the Connecticut College strategic plan from concept to action.
-The three strategic priorities and their associated goals and objectives, developed by the Strategic Planning Committee, will be the launching point for that work.
+The charge of the Implementation/Action Planning Group (IPG) was to develop the practical roadmap to take the draft Connecticut College strategic plan from concept to action.
+The three strategic priorities and their associated goals and objectives, developed by the Strategic Planning Committee in 2015-16, were the launching point for that work.